Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 One potential objection or concern related to palliative sedation for refractory existential or psychological distress is unrecognized but potentially remediable depression.
 (Refer to the Requests for Hastened Death section of this summary for more information.)

-Further objections or concerns include (1) whether the principle of double effect, the ethical basis for the use of palliative sedation for refractory physical distress, is adequate justification; and (2) cultural expectations about psychological or existential suffering at the EOL.
+Further objections or concerns include (1) whether the principle of double effect, an ethical basis for the use of palliative sedation for refractory physical distress, is adequate justification; and (2) cultural expectations about psychological or existential suffering at the EOL.
 The principle of double effect is based on the concept of proportionality.
-It states that the intended effect of palliative sedation (relief of suffering) may justify the foreseeable but unintended consequence (shortening of life expectancy or loss of ability to interact with loved ones) if the intended (positive) outcome is of greater value than the unintended (negative) outcome.
+When applied to palliative sedation, this principle supports the idea that the intended effect of palliative sedation (i.e., relief of suffering) may justify a foreseeable-but-unintended consequence (such as possibly shortening life expectancy—though this is not supported by data, as mentioned above —or eliminating the opportunity to interact with loved ones) if the intended (positive) outcome is of greater value than the unintended (negative) outcome.
 Thus, in the case of palliative sedation for refractory psychological or existential distress, the perception that palliative sedation is not justified may reflect a devaluation of the distress associated with such suffering or that other means with fewer negative consequences have not been fully explored.

-Intended level of sedation: Another decision is whether the intended level of sedation is unconsciousness or a level associated with relief of the distress attributed to physical or psychological symptoms.
+Another decision to be made is whether the intended level of sedation is unconsciousness or a level associated with relief of the distress attributed to physical or psychological symptoms.
 In a survey of U.S. physicians, two-thirds of respondents felt that unconsciousness was an acceptable unintended consequence of palliative sedation, but deliberate unconsciousness was unacceptable.
 This finding may relate to the sense of proportionality.
 A qualitative study of 54 physicians who had administered palliative sedation indicated that physicians who were more concerned with ensuring that suffering was relieved were more likely to administer palliative sedation to unconsciousness.
 Physicians who chose mild sedation were guided more by their assessment of the patient's condition.

-Intended duration of sedation: If the clinician anticipates that a distressing symptom will improve with time, then the clinician should discuss with the patient any recommendations about a deliberate reduction in the depth of sedation to assess whether the symptoms persist.
-In the published experience cited earlier, palliative sedation for delirium or dyspnea was reversible in 23% of patients admitted to a palliative care unit.
+Palliative sedation may be provided either intermittently or continuously until death.
+If a clinician anticipates that a distressing symptom will improve with time, then that clinician should discuss with the patient any recommendations about a deliberate reduction in the depth of sedation to assess whether the symptoms persist.
 Furthermore, deliberate reductions in the depth of sedation may be appropriate if there is a desire for communication with loved ones.

 Requests for Hastened Death